grace-notes/website/contents/topics/responsibility.md

 life, you should know from the top that the church age believer has more.

-Distinctions.
+# Distinctions

-· The Dispensation of Israel concentrated on corporate witnessing.
+* The Dispensation of Israel concentrated on corporate witnessing.
 The nation itself was the prime element of light to the world.
 There are only a couple of notable exceptions like Jonah.

-· The Dispensation of the Hypostatic Union required individual participation in the internal mission of witnessing to unbelieving Israel.
+* The Dispensation of the Hypostatic Union required individual participation in the internal mission of witnessing to unbelieving Israel.
 But the followers of Christ also had an ambassadorial function to the whole world of unbelievers.

-· The Dispensation of the Church requires individual participation in the external mission of witnessing to the unbelieving world.
+* The Dispensation of the Church requires individual participation in the external mission of witnessing to the unbelieving world.
 Since this is an external mission, the Bible calls the church age believer an ambassador, 2 Corinthians 5:20.